-Stormwater is the water that runs off surfaces such as houses, roads, driveways, footpaths.
-In urban areas, it runs down drains into stormwater pipes or channels and is carried to rivers, lakes or the sea.
+Stormwater is the water that runs off impervious (water resistant) surfaces such as roofs, roads, driveways and footpaths.
+In urban areas, runoff goes down drains into stormwater pipes or channels and is carried to rivers, lakes or the sea.

-Stormwater on private property is the responsibility of the property owner.
+On private property, stormwater is the responsibility of the property owner.
 When it's not properly managed, it can cause flooding, erosion and pollution of waterways.
 Properly managed, it can help keep your garden lush.

 Why does stormwater matter?

 If the stormwater pipes in your area are overloaded or blocked, your property and neighbouring properties may be at risk of flooding.
 Excess stormwater can also cause erosion and a damp home.

 Managing stormwater is costly.
 City stormwater networks cost many millions of dollars each year to operate and maintain.
 Millions more are spent on upgrades and additions to the stormwater network.
 You pay for this through your rates or water charges.
 The better you can manage stormwater on your property and reduce the run off, the less the council has to spend upgrading facilities, which will save you in the long run.